"

 5.2.1 Universal Design for Learning

-UDL at a Glance (4:37 mins)
+UDL at a Glance (4:37 min)

-5.2.2 Centering Around Student Learning
+5.2.2 Student-Centered Learning

 Traditional syllabi often emphasize course content over the student learning experience.
-Shifting the focus from “what the course will teach” to “what the student can learn” centers the syllabus around students and their learning journey.
+Shifting the focus from what the course will teach to what the student can learn centers the syllabus around students and their learning journey.
 This approach allows you to better understand and address each student’s needs, fostering a more inclusive learning environment.

 Here are some tips to achieve this shift: